-Whether you've had to quit your job to look after an elderly relative, become a parent overnight, or decided to abandon the rat race for a year in Costa Rica, you'll need to be job hunt ready for your return.
+Whether you've had to quit your job to look after an elderly relative, become a parent overnight, or decided to abandon the rat race for a year in Costa Rica, you'll need to be job-hunting ready for your return.
 Before you set out on your job search, check out our other returning to work pages to help you do your research in understanding what you need to re-enter the workplace, assess whether you have everything you need, and if not, upksill to get yourself back on track.

 However, if you've everything in place, the next thing you'll need is to dust off your CV and as someone returning to the workplace, you may want to structure it slightly differently to display everything you've gained from your time away.

 The hardest thing to get right when returning to the workplace is the cover letter, as it’s the first experience the company will see of you.
 Why would they hire you over someone who is up to scratch and has all the right experience?

 This means that the cover letter has to take the hiring manager on a journey to get to know a bit more about you as well as why you are the right person for the role and deserve an interview.
 It also means that it has to include different elements from the cover letter that you’ll be used to writing.

 Here’s what you need to include:

 1. A short outline of your previous career.

 ‘I’ve spent ten years of my career as a publishing rights manager in boutique publishing houses, and am looking for a new challenge.’